henryoier/leetcode/Leetcode Log.md

 141_LinkedListCycle 1Y
 Slower and O(n) space by using unordered_set
 Faster and O(1) space by using two pointers in different speeds

+142_LinkedListCycle 1Y
+The same as the previous problem, for the faster method, when the speed 2 meed speed 1, make a new speed1 from head, they will meet at the begining of the cycle.